smlight-dev/slzb-06-manual/docs/guide/multiple-adapters-setup/README.md

 ---

 # Multiple adapters setup
 Sometimes the system architecture requires to manage several SLZB-06 Zigbee cordinators under the same instance of Home Assistant.
-Such cases include but not limited:
+Such cases include but not limited to:
-- cover remote locations in you apartment, or different floor of basement etc;
+- covering remote locations in an apartment, or a different floor, or a basement etc.;
-- cover remote building like garage etc via LAN connection;
+- covering remote buildings like a garage through a LAN connection;
-- cover remote location like summer house via Internet remote;
+- covering remote locations like a summer house accessible remotely via an Internet connection;
-- if you have "unstable" end-devices and want to segregate them from the main Zigbee network;
+- separating "unstable" end-devices from the main Zigbee network;
-- if you want to have a "guest" Zigbee network for testing and DIY works.
+- having "guest" Zigbee networks for testing and DIY work.

 It is possible to connect any number of SLZB-06 coordinators to the same Home Assistant instance.
 The coordinators can function simultaneously, regardless of whether they are: